Business Immigration

 • Germany’s blue-collar visas prioritize construction workers due to a 300,000-worker shortage.

-• Recognition partnerships and shortage lists simplify entry for workers like carpenters and welders.
+• Recognition partnerships and updated shortage occupation lists continue to simplify entry for roles such as carpenters, welders, and concrete workers.

 Blue Collar Visa Options for Recruiting Construction Talent